Poland Process Service

 Article 5(2) Service

 Informal delivery within the meaning of Article 5(2) may be conducted only by directly handing a document to the addressee in the court registry.

 Service by a particular method (Art.
 5(1)(b)) Service by a particular method requested by the applicant may be conducted, for example, by police officers or by a notary.

 For more information on methods of service, see European Judicial Network in Civil and Commercial Matters – Service of documents – Poland.

-The only exception is provided by Agreement of 5 July 1987 between Poland and China, which allows enclosing a translation of judicial documents into English.
-However in practice, documents from China which are delivered to a Polish authority with translation into English should be translated into Polish by the Central Authority or by the competent regional court.
+The only exception is provided by the Agreement of 5 July 1987 between Poland and China, which allows enclosing a translation of judicial documents into English.
+However, in practice, documents from China that are delivered to a Polish authority with translation into English should be translated into Polish by the Central Authority or by the competent regional court.

 Timeline for Execution

 The Hague Service Convention established a more simplified means for parties to effect service in other contracting states.
 Under the convention, each contracting state is required to designate a central authority to accept incoming requests for service.
 A judicial officer who is competent to serve process in the state of origin is permitted to send a request for service directly to the central authority of the state where service is to be made.
 Upon receiving the request, the central authority in the receiving state arranges for service in a manner permitted within the receiving state, typically through a local court.
 Once service is effected, the central authority sends a certificate of service to the judicial officer who made the request.

 Documents can be faxed (800) 296-0115, emailed firstname.lastname@example.org or uploaded on our website.
 We do require prepayment and accept all major credit and debit cards.
 Once payment is processed your sales receipt is immediately emailed for your records.